Open-Source-Compliance/OSCake/README.md

 ### About some traps

-* Sometimes - while trying to create the Xtext Artifacts via the respective file context menu, you will run into an error.
-We still could not figure out why this happens.
-It could perhaps be related to the succession of calling the commands.
-We will update this paragraphs as soon as we know the real reason.
-Up to this moment ther is a work 'around': simply delete thew errow messages on the eclipse level and let the artifacts be created again.
+* While creating the Xtext Artifacts via the respective file context menu in step 9, you can run into an error: The semantic of both languages (Xtend implementation) depends on each other, but does not cooperate with the artifacts created in step 7.
+The solution is:
+  - delete thew error messages on the eclipse level
+  - let the artifacts be created again.

 ## the language definition of OSCF